tarktan/pdf-merge/readme.md

 # PDF Merging
-Simple script to merge multiple PDF files into one.
+Simple program to merge multiple PDF files into one.
+Uses tkinter as a wrapper so there is no interraction with the CLI once the program has been run.

 Requirements are listed in requirements.txt